kevalmorabia97/pyTweetCleaner/README.md

             NON-ASCII CHARACTERS FROM text
             links FROM text
             HASH(#) SYMBOLS BUT KEEP HASHTAG AS NORMAL TWEET TEXT BUT SPLIT HASHTAG AT UPPERCASE LETTERS
             @ SYMBOL IN @name MENTIONS IN TEXT AND SPLITTING NAME AT UPPERCASE.
-EX: '@AbcXyz' --> 'abc xyz'
+EX: '@ABCXyz' --> 'abc xyz'

 KEEP        created_at
             id